Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 What do the environmental assessments account for and how is accountability ensured?

-An Environmental Effects Determination report is an independent, third-party study.
-It examines potential effects the project might have on the environment and the area where we’re planning to build, as well as what we may do to mitigate those impacts.
-Following the Environmental Effects Determination report is a standard part of DND infrastructure development, and it is conducted by a professional third-party.
-While general public input is not typically part of the Environmental Effects Determination report, we are working with all relevant regulatory bodies, including Environment and Climate Change Canada, to ensure we meet the required environmental legislation and regulations.
+An Environmental Effects Determination (EED) report is an independent, third-party study.
+It examines potential impacts the project might have on the environment and the area impacted, as well as mitigation options.
+Following the EED report is standard across all DND infrastructure projects.
+While public input is not typically part of the EED report, all relevant regulatory bodies, including Environment and Climate Change Canada, are engaged to support meeting the required environmental legislation and regulations.

 • The Environmental Effects Determination for the Land-Based Testing Facility project is now finalized and is available here.

-Regarding accountability, DND is governed by the process as put forth by the Impact Assessment Agency of Canada, the agency that dictates how the Environmental Effects Determination is conducted.
+DND is governed by the Impact Assessment Agency of Canada’s process, which dictates how the EED report is conducted.
 Additional information on the process is available here.

 DND must also follow a variety of environmental legislation, policies, and guidelines.
 Those include: